emrehekimoglu/emrehekimoglu/README.md

 - 🔭 I’m currently working on **PientyCRM**

-- 🌱 I’m currently learning **Information systems engineering in Atılım University**
+- 🌱 I’m currently studying **Information Systems Engineering and Computer Engineering in Atılım University**

 - 📫 How to reach me **emrehekimoglu@computer.org**